TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DFP.md

 ```

 ## DESCRIPTION
-Use this method query a list of BloxOneDDI DFPs (DNS Forwarding Proxies)
+Use this method query a list of Universal DDI DFPs (DNS Forwarding Proxies)

 ## EXAMPLES